gdmt7/PCellTutorial/README.md

 # How to run the Scripts:

-* Copies the PCell folder you intend to use to the working directory in Cadence.
+* Copy the PCell folder you intend to use to your working directory in Cadence.
   * ```console
     foo@bar:~$ cp [option] source destination
     ```